 Way back in the mists of time, during Art Week Exeter 2017, I had a conversation about patterns with Veronica Gosling of Studio 36.
 Five months later I’m singing 20th century classics and knitting on stage.

-I’m very much looking forward to performing this evening in the Music Room at Powderham Castle.
+An evening performance of madrigals, catches, and glees in the Music Room at Powderham Castle.

 Along Broadfields Road in St Loyes, the roads are named after English composers and it’s always summer.
 A goodly number came and joined Sine Nomine in serenading the neighbourhood with the music of each composer on their eponymous street corner.